GUIDE 2025

 • The project’s five phases

 Usually, you want to back up each number with further details.
-Although an excellent overview, simply including a couple of numbers in your letter won’t suffice.
+However, an excellent overview, simply including a couple of numbers in your letter, won’t suffice.
 Find the balance between simplicity and complexity.
 Numbering provides a clear summary, while further details should give the letter a more professional tone.

 An additional touch is to offer a timeline where you explain significant milestone and their due dates.
 You can also do that by using a brief bullet-point format.
 The timestamps can be months or quarters, depending on the project’s length.